adamcanray/py-image-background-colorizer/README.md

 This is a simple Python script that allows you to change the background color of an image to any color of your choice.
 The script takes an image file as input and outputs a new image file with the background color changed.

+> I use this because my current laptop does'nt have photoshop and I have trust issue to try online tools on internet. so i decide to create this simple shi'🤪.

 ## Usage

 To use the script, follow these simple steps: